Information on roles, responsibilities, eligibility, and second mortgages.

 - The home being purchased must be used as the principal residence of all individuals on title for the first five years after purchasing.

-The home must be a legal, self-contained mortgageable residence located in British Columbia, with a maximum purchase price of $750,000.
+The home must be a legal, self-contained residence which can be mortgaged.
+It must be located in British Columbia and have a maximum purchase price of $750,000.
 Rental properties and seasonal/recreation properties are not eligible.

 On closing, the homebuyer must become the registered and beneficial owner of the home.
 The homebuyer must take possession of the home within 30 days of closing and move in within six months.